If you’re looking for a unique way to spend your weekend, check out this article on how to fly fish from a SUP.

 Whether you are looking to fish dry flies or nymphs, these tips will help you get the most out of your experience.

 - Choose a Site with Plenty of Fish.
 Choose a site with plenty of fish to keep you entertained!
-Fly fishing from sup can be an enriching experience, but it takes patience and good luck to land a big fish.
+Fly fishing from SUP can be an enriching experience, but it takes patience and good luck to land a big fish.

 - Carry the Right Gear.
-When fly fishing from sup, it is essential to have the right gear.
+When fly fishing from SUP, it is essential to have the right gear.
 Carry enough flies, leader material, and tippet sizes for the type of fly you are using.
 Be sure to pack sunscreen and drink plenty of water to stay hydrated while out on the water!

 - Practice First If You Are New to Fly Fishing from a SUP.
 Even if you are an experienced fly fisherman, practicing before you go out will help make your outing more enjoyable.
 Cast into a body of water and try different techniques until you feel comfortable casting from your SUP.